Vacation Spotlight: Pagosa Springs, Colorado

 There is so much to see and do in Pagosa particularly if you are a fan of hiking, relaxation, and in general being surrounded by beautiful mountain views in every direction.
 Here are a few of the top things to do while you are in town.

 Pagosa Springs is home to the deepest hot springs in the world.
 The Springs Resort is home to 23 healing hot springs.
 Not only are the pools super relaxing, but the views of the river and surrounding pines are also spectacular.
 Soaking in these pools has been treasured since ancient times as the mineral content of the water is said to heal many different diseases, especially those pertaining to the muscles and joints.
-The high sulfate content is known to be a powerful all over body detoxifier.
+Due to the high sulfate content, the waters are known to be a powerful all over body detoxifier.
 Although there are many different hot springs resorts throughout the US, none combine spectacular views with such a diverse assortment of pools as well as Pagosa’s The Springs resort.

 Pool temps range from a cool 83 degrees to over 110 degrees on average in the “Lobster Pot.”
 All pools are fed from “The Mother Spring” which is 144 degrees.
 There are a number of pools in the 100-105 degree range, which is the most perfect temperature range for relaxing on a cold night.
 As you soak you can literally feel all your stress melting away.
 Really, it’s impossible not to relax here.
 And for some reason (most likely no easy access as the small Durango airport is very pricey and Denver is hours away), this resort and the area in general does not see nearly as much traffic as you would expect.